Experienced Dog Bite Lawyer

-If you’ve been injured by a dog bite or dog attack in Colorado, you can contact me for a free consultation at (303) 454-8000 or toll-free at (800) ROSEN-911, or by filling out the form on the right.
-I’ve handled tens of thousands of dog bite and other personal injury cases.
-I’ve seen a case just like yours, and I can help you through it!
+If you’ve been injured by a dog bite or dog attack in Denver or anywhere in Colorado, contact me today for a free consultation at (303) 454-8000 or (800) ROSEN-911.
+I’ve handled thousands of dog bite cases.
+I’ve seen a case just like yours, and I can help you through it.

 According to DogsBite.org, the dog breeds whose attacks are most often responsible for serious injuries and deaths include:

 Molosser breeds, which make up over 9% of the total dog population, account for 81% of all dog attacks on children and 76% of all attacks that result in fatalities.
 From 2005 to 2015, pit bulls killed 213 Americans and accounted for 64% of the total recorded deaths from dog attacks.

 Does Colorado Have a Specific Dog Bite Law?

 There is no federal law pertaining to liability for dog bites.
 Dog bite law is a combination of city, county, and state law.
 Colorado’s dog bite law imposes strict liability upon a dog owner when the victim sustains a serious bodily injury, in which case the owner may well have to pay full damages.
 The owner may also be liable for a lesser injury.
 In the case of either a serious bodily injury or a lesser injury, a dog owner can be held liable under the one bite rule, for negligence, or for violating an animal control law.